 - Ask what you can do in the moment to help.

 - When the anger and rage begin to subside, offer reassurance and comfort.

 It may feel counterintuitive, but moving towards your partner when she or he is enraged is a path to healing.
 Every time the infidelity is raised is an opportunity for healing.
 If you embrace each one, you will help your partner to move through this pain and loss.

-Laura Lindekugel, M.S., M.S., LAMFT, SEP is a partner in Rekindle Counseling and specializes in infidelity.
-You may contact her directly with questions or to schedule a free 30-minute consultation at email@example.com or at 952.806.0014.
+Laura Lindekugel, M.S., M.S., LMFT, SEP is a partner in Rekindle Counseling and specializes in infidelity.
+You may contact her directly with questions or to schedule a free 30-minute consultation at firstname.lastname@example.org or at 952.806.0014.